MDAnalysis/distopia/README.md

 **Or you can let distopia choose for you (default)**

-To benchmark methods (from `./build`):
+To benchmark methods (from `./build`) run the benchmarks binary:
 ```
-  ./timings ../data.txt 1000
+  ./benchmarks
 ```
-Will run through the timings of available functions (depends on the instruction set used), averaging over 1000 runs.

 To assess code coverage build with `cmake -DDISTOPIA_COVERAGE=ON` and use either make or ninja to build the coverage targets `tests_coverage` or `test_kernels_coverage`.
 You can then view the resulting HTML gcovr coverage reports in your favourite browser.